% CONTAINERS-REGISTRIES.CONF(5) System-wide registry configuration file % Brent Baude % Aug 2017

 The TOML format is used to build a simple list of registries under three

 You can list multiple registries using a comma separated list.

 Search registries are used when the caller of a container runtime does not fully specify the container image that they want to execute.
 These registries are prepended onto the front of the specified container image until the named image is found at a registry.

 Note that insecure registries can be used for any registry, not just the registries listed under search.

 registries.block lists have the same meaning as the

-blocked fields in the current version.
+blocked fields in VERSION 2.